The World's Largest Modern & Contemporary Prints & Editions Platform

 What is a print?

-Eminently reproducible, prints are more plentiful than paintings or sculptures, allowing for the low-risk diversification of your portfolio and the potential for investment returns.
+Prints offer a way to collect original artworks by leading artists in a format that is more accessible than paintings or sculptures, allowing for the low-risk diversification of your portfolio and the potential for investment returns.
+Because they are created as part of an edition, their value is shaped by factors like edition size, whether or not the work is signed, and its condition and provenance history.
 Prints are easy to manage and provoke fewer unexpected costs than other assets.
 Additionally, in the initial stages of a buying process, it is straightforward to photograph, upload and assess prints through a computer screen.

-An ‘edition’ is a number of prints made using a single printing plate, often in one sitting.
+An ‘edition’ is a number of prints made using a single printing plate or screen, often in one sitting.
 A ‘limited edition’ describes an edition of prints with a fixed number.
 The number of prints created as part of an ‘open edition’, on the other hand, has no limit.

 Limited edition prints usually bear the signature of the artist, as well as a fraction (81/900, for example) indicating the number of an individual print and the overall edition size.